AleksTar1990/MyHomeWork/TARASOV_HomeWork.md

 ## git pull
 * command to download all files from current repository and to perform simultaneos merge w/ our version

+## git push
+* command to send our repository version to remote one